simesy/coredev/README.md

 Drupal core in `./vendor` and `./web/core` but when you work on core you may just have the Drupal repository with `./core` with `./vendor` at the top level.

-Normally you would add Drush via `composer.json` of your composer scaffold.
-Drupal core development generally doesn't use a scaffold because you want to keep it as stand-alone as possible.
-So if you added Drush via core's  `composer.json` you start to dirty up your git clone and you introduce a lot of dependencies (and possible composer conflicts).
+And normally you would add Drush in the `composer.json` of your scaffold but Drupal core development generally doesn't use a scaffold, so where to add Drush?

-Core developers seem to have their own tricks, but my preference is to keep my Drupal clone as clean as possible in a sandbox (this repo) with some helpful tooling.
+My preference is to keep my Drupal clone as clean as possible with some helpful tooling.
 When I start to work on an issue I don't want to remember what I was working on last time, what I customised and why.
 I might want to destroy my setup completely and start again.

-While some devs like to use sqlite and other tools, I prefer to let Lando handle local dev stacks.
-This keeps my tooling the same across various projects.
-I prefer a site that I can install and reinstall with drush that is always at `https://coredev.lndo.site` and maps to `sites/default`.
+Core developers usually prefer docker-compose, however I want to use Lando to keep my tooling the same across various projects.
+I prefer a site that I can install and reinstall with drush that is always at `https://coredev.lndo.site` which maps to `sites/default`.

-## Key tasks
+## Workflow

-I put the main convenience commands in `.ahoy.yml` but I don't alway use them.
-These helpers double as documentation for how to achieve certain outcomes - I need these reminders if it's been months since I worked on Drupal core.
+In this project, the `.ahoy.yml` serves as an index of helpers task.
+I like these reminders if it's been months since I worked on Drupal core.

 ```
 ahoy setup
 ```

-Destructive.
-Installs Drush at `./vendor/bin/drush` and then (re)clones Drupal.
-I am just cloning Drupal core into `drupal-91x` which is excluded in `.gitignore`.
-There is a symlink from `_` to this directory.
-All the other `ahoy` commands point to symlink.
-This is a bit messy but fine for now.
+Run this after the initial clone.
+It installs Drush at `./vendor/bin/drush` and then (re)clones Drupal into ./91x which is excluded in `.gitignore`.

+(Of course I want to work on ./90x and ./89x, etc, but I'm not sure how I want to do this.
+So right now I'm just hard-coding `91x`.)

 ```
 ahoy reset
 ```

-This basically hard resets the Drupal clone (but doesn't touch your installed site).
-You are likely to lose work running this command if you're used to leaving patches lying around in your repo clone.
+This does a hard resets the Drupal clone (but doesn't touch your installed site).

 ```
 ahoy install
 ```

-Copies the settings.php file from the root of this repo and installs Drupal. 🥂 Gives a login link.
+Resets sites/default, copies in some files from ./templates, and installs Drupal.

 ```
 ahoy drush
 ```

-Runs a drush command against the Drupal site.
-Basically it just runs `lando drush` passing in the root location and uri.
+Runs a drush command against the Drupal site, setting the right app path.
+It also runs drush cr because the Drupal container can get bits of Drush stuck in it.

 ```
-ahoy patch SOMEURL
+ahoy apply SOMEURL
 ```

-Get a URL to a patch (say from Drupal.org) and apply it.
-This is the way I usually work applying patches.
-Once I start working on more patches I will probably make some more fine-tuned commands.
-At the moment I just use git commands for most things.
+Apply a patch to Drupal from a URL.
+Usually I do git commands directly, but this is a nice proof that everything is working.

 ## Run tests

-The correct SIMPLETEST environment settings should be in the container courtesy of the `.lando.yml` There is a separate database server `testdb` for the tests - not that this is really needed because of database prefixing - so tests should "just work".
+The correct SIMPLETEST environment settings should be in the container courtesy of the `.lando.yml`.
+There is a separate database server `testdb` for the tests (not that this is really needed because of database prefixing).

-So to run some tests:
+To run some tests:

 ```
 lando ssh
-cd _/core
+cd 91x/core
 ../vendor/bin/phpunit modules/user/tests/src/Functional/UserCreateTest.php
 ../vendor/bin/phpunit modules/user/tests/src/FunctionalJavascript/RegistrationWithUserFieldsTest.php
 ```